riverrun/comeonin/README.md

 3. Run `mix do deps.get, compile`

+4. Optional: during tests (and tests only), you may want to reduce the number of bcrypt rounds so it does not slow down your test suite.
+If you have a `config/test.exs`, you should add:

+        config :comeonin, :bcrypt_log_rounds, 1

 ## Usage

 Either import or alias the algorithm you want to use -- either `Comeonin.Bcrypt`